 I know one man who has written twenty books‚ but does not promote them.
 None of them are reaching much of an audience.

-He loves to write book and loves to think of himself as a published writer—with 20 books no less—but I don’t think he is being read.
+He loves to write books and loves to think of himself as a published writer—with 20 books no less—but I don’t think he is being read.

 On the other hand, I want people to read what I have written.
 I want to earn income from my work.
 That is why I believe in marketing a memoir until it reaches its intended audience.
 Without a readership, I do not feel satisfied as a writer.
 I am, after all, in a conversation with a reader.

 The articles below give you many ideas for marketing a memoir It has long been my belief that the public reading is an effective means of doing so.
 It is likely that your memoir’s prime audience is local (hometown, state, region) or group specific (retired ministers, parents of a suicide, travel photography).
-These audiences are well reached through a reading at one of their venues.
+These audiences are well reached through a reading at one of their venues—physical or virtual.

 But there are many other ways of marketing a memoir.
 These include guest blogging, interview articles, Facebook and Twitter outreach, and paid advertising among others.